hbctraining/scRNA-seq/lessons/rev_SC_quality_control.md

 }
 ```

-Now that we have our Seurat objects for each sample, we need to merge them together to run QC on them at the same time.
+Now that we have our Seurat objects for each sample, we need to merge them together into a single Seurat object.
+This will make it easier to run QC on the entire dataset rather than one sample at a time.
 We can use the `merge()` function to do this:

 ```r
 # Create a merged Seurat object